mohamedkharma/Dashboard/README.md

-A data dashboard that show informations about the weather status and history of NYC
 # Web Development Project 5 - *WeatherDash*

 Submitted by: **Mohamed Kharma**

-This web app: **A data dashboard that show informations about the weather status and history of NYC**
+This web app: **A data dashboard that show information about the weather status and history of NYC**

 Time spent: **8** hours spent in total